Microphones are great however sometimes you just want to be a robot, right?

 /tts Discord's pretty awesome

-Important note: the TTS function follows the default system settings of how Discord is being used.
+Important Note: TTS follows the default system settings of how Discord is being used.
 Internet browsers such as Chrome or Firefox have a different Text-to-Speech reading bot than Windows or Mac do.
 Depending on what platform you're using, you'll be hearing different TTS voices!

-We get it, the troll in your channel who had the TTS bot read "WWWWWWWWWWWWWWWWWWWW" may have had ulterior motives.
-We have two selective methods to trim who and what channels have the privilege of utilizing TTS for you to hear.
+We get it, the troll in your channel just had the TTS bot read "WWWWWWWWWWWWWWWWWWWW"...
+Well, we have two selective methods to trim who and what channels have the privilege of utilizing TTS.

 Method One: Notification Settings & Server-Wide Mute